guptaakshat2002/Viratkohli_dashboard/README.md

 The data for this dashboard is sourced from reliable cricket statistics repositories, including official cricket boards, cricketing websites, and credible sports databases.
 It encompasses a comprehensive range of matches played by Virat Kohli from 2008 to 2022.

 Technologies Used:

-Programming Language: Python
+   1. Programming Language: Python

-Data Analysis Libraries: Pandas, NumPy
+   2. Data Analysis Libraries: Pandas, NumPy

-Data Visualization Libraries: Matplotlib, Seaborn, Plotly Data Visualization application: Microsoft Power BI
+   3. Data Visualization Libraries: Matplotlib, Seaborn, Plotly

+   4. Data Visualization application: Microsoft Power BI
-Usage:
-Clone or download the repository to your local machine.
-Install the required dependencies using pip install -r requirements.txt.
-Run the Microsoft Bower bi Software.
-Open your web browser and navigate to the specified localhost address.
-Explore the dashboard to analyze Virat Kohli's performance over the years.

 Contributions:
 Contributions to this project are welcome!
 If you find any issues, have suggestions for improvements, or want to add new features, feel free to open an issue or create a pull request.

 Credits:
 This project is developed and maintained by [Akshat Gupta/guptaakshat2002].
-Special thanks to the contributors and data providers who made this project possible.